Seirdy/seirdy.one/content/posts/website-best-practices.md

     Remember that if your golden first kilobyte already lists all essential resources, these could be considered premature optimi&shy;zations.
 Real bottlenecks lie elsewhere.

 [^6]: Ironically, that page doesn't load the main text without JavaScript despite citing a JavaScript requirement as a downside.
-If you can't load the page, the same reasons are [outlined here](https://addyosmani.com/blog/infinite-scroll-without-layout-shifts/) in the "Accessibility concerns for infinite scroll" section.
+If you can't load the page, the same issues with infinte scroll are outlined in the "Accessibility concerns for infinite scroll" section of <span itemprop="citation" itemscope itemtype="https://schema.org/BlogPosting">{{<cited-work url="https://addyosmani.com/blog/infinite-scroll-without-layout-shifts/" name="Infinite Scroll without Layout Shifts" extraName="headline">}} by {{<indieweb-person itemprop="author" first-name="Addy" last-name="Osmani" url="https://addyosmani.com/">}}</span>.

 [^7]: Firefox users [can enable "find as you type"](https://website-archive.mozilla.org/www.mozilla.org/access/access/type-ahead/) by toggling a preference in <samp>about:config</samp>.
 Chromium (and derivatives) users can [install an extension](https://github.com/Foxy/chrome-type-ahead); note that it requires full-page access and performs script injection to work.